ICTU/quality-time/docs/USAGE.md

 After you've added a metric, the metric is visible in the subject's metric table.
 You can change the metric configuration in the metric tab.
 The first parameter is the metric type.
 By default the name of the metric is equal to its type, in the example below "Commented out code", but you can change the metric name using the "Metric name" field.
 The same goes for the default metric unit that you can rename using the "Metric unit" field.

+The metric direction determines whether smaller measurement values are better or worse.
+Usually, the default direction is correct.
+An example of a metric where you might want to changes the direction is the "tests" metric.
+When used to measure the number of tests, more tests is better.
+But when used to measure the number of failing tests, fewer is better.
 The metric target determines at what value a measurement is below or above target.
 In the example below only measurement values of 0 are on target.
 The *near target* determines when the measurement value is sufficiently close to the target to no longer require immediate action.

 ![Editing metric screenshot](screenshots/editing_metric.png)